mroth/tinygeoip/README.md

 This package _generally_ favors understandability of code over performance optimizations.
-That said, it is written in a way to be fairly highly performant, and combined with it's minimal nature, it can trivially handle a sustained 150,000 requests/second on my laptop.
+That said, it is written in a way to be fairly highly performant, and combined with it's minimal nature, it can trivially handle a sustained 150,000 requests/second on my workstation.
 This actually makes it faster than any other similar off-the-shelf packages I tested in a quick informal survey.
 <small>_(Note: my benchmarking was intentionally not robust, and I'm certainly not
 trying to start any microbenchmark wars here.)_</small>